 Search Engine Optimization (SEO) is crucial to your hotel’s online visibility on search engines.
-It’s also a vast topic that is constantly in a flux and often misinterpreted.
+It’s also a vast topic that is constantly in flux and often misinterpreted.
 Starting with this post, we’ll break down the basics for you and get you started on making the most of this channel.

 What Are Search Engines?
 What Do They Do?